Puan Noor Aishah

-Noor Aishah binti Mohammad Salim (21 May 1933 – 22 April 2025), commonly known as Toh Puan Noor Aishah, was the wife of Yusof Ishak, the first president of Singapore.
+Noor Aishah binti Mohammad Salim (21 May 1933 – 22 April 2025), commonly known as Puan Noor Aishah, was the wife of Yusof Ishak, the first president of Singapore.
 She took the role as First Lady of Singapore between 1965 and 1970.

 Background

 Noor Aishah was born in Selangor on 21 May 1933, and was adopted by Mohammad Salim Jusoh (born Barney Perkins) and Fatimah Ali.
 She grew up in a village in Penang, completing only two years of primary school due to the interruptions of World War II.

 Aged only 16, she married Yusof Ishak, 23 years her senior, on 20 November 1949.
 The two met three days before the wedding, having been introduced through a mutual acquaintance.
 After marrying in Penang, she returned with Yusof to Singapore.
 The couple had three children.

 She and her husband undertook the Hajj in 1963, while on a state visit to Saudi Arabia.

 She was known to frequently wear the kebaya.

 Noor Aishah died at the Singapore General Hospital on 22 April 2025, at the age of 91.
 Her death was announced by Prime Minister Lawrence Wong.
 Her body was brought to Ba’alwie Mosque for the funeral prayers (Jenazah), before being interred at the Kranji State Cemetery with her husband, Yusof Ishak.
 She was accorded a State assisted funeral.